abhishekw1/DrPetAppointment/README.md

 # Drpetappointment

-Intital Project is created using the @Input and @Output decorator.
-This example show you how you can share the data between child and parent directives and components.
+This example show you how you can use the signals in service and components.

 For more optiomization check other branches...